Frequently Asked Questions

 There are two opportunities for members to visit the farm.

-The Spring Open House and Plant Sale is held in late May.
+The Spring Plant Sale is held in late May.
 Watch the Farm News section of the website for specific date and times.
 The farm is open for all to come and visit.
-A highlight is the Plant Sale of Certified Organic Transplants that we have grown just for the Open House.
-CSA information and Marketplace items will be available, a farmers market, field walks and displays are available.
+A highlight is the Plant Sale of Certified Organic Transplants that we have grown just for the Plant Sale.
+CSA information and Marketplace items will be available as well as a wide variety of home grown Certified Organic transplants.